|My Appreciation for Korean

 the usual fruit, rice, meat & etc), and this ceremony became known

-in the Seonggyun-gwan) was a pioneer in documenting and preserving the Han-guk Chado traditions.
-While sentenced to
+Scholar in the Seonggyun-gwan) was a pioneer in documenting and preserving the Han-guk Chado traditions.
+While

-exile in Gyeongju (due to factional politics) he wrote a book named Dabu which included information, poems and Korean
+sentenced to exile in Gyeongju (due to factional politics) he wrote a book named Dabu which included information,

 For the next three centuries, a now-unknown lineage of Buddhist monks and local Confucian worthies just barely maintained